syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 ---
 layout: post
-title: Filtering in SfMultiColumnDropDownControl | Syncfusion
+title: Filtering in WPF Multi Column Dropdown control | Syncfusion
-description: How to handle the various filtering like Case-Sensitive filtering, Custom filtering and Filtering delay in SfMultiColumnDropDownControl.
+description: Learn about the various filtering like case-sensitive filtering, custom filtering and filtering delay in WPF Multi Column Dropdown control and more details.
 platform: wpf
 control: SfMultiColumnDropDownControl
 documentation: ug